Modern slavery statement

 - Dental Membership Plans

-In previous years our Modern Slavery Statement has included Wesleyan Bank, but due to the sale of the Bank in February 2022, a separate statement is being prepared to cover its activities.
+Previously, our Modern Slavery Statement has included Wesleyan Bank, but due to the sale of the Bank in February 2022, activities associated with the Bank are not covered within this statement.

 Our policies on modern slavery and human trafficking

-Our commitment to effective systems and controls to safeguard against any form of modern slavery taking place within our business or our supply chain is embedded in our relevant policies and statements, which are instrumental in managing our approach to modern slavery risk.
+Our commitment to robust systems and controls to safeguard against any form of modern slavery taking place within our business or our supply chain is embedded in our relevant policies and statements, which are instrumental in managing our approach to modern slavery.
 These include:

-- Our Employee Conduct Policy which defines the behaviours, standards and actions required from all employees, communities, and provision of products and services to clients and customers.
+- Our Employee Conduct Policy which defines the behaviours, standards and actions required from all employees.

 - Our framework of Financial Crime Policies sets out minimum standards and controls required for Group companies to comply with relevant anti-money laundering regulations.
 These mitigate the risk of our firms being used to facilitate financial crime, including modern slavery offences.